 Sell and rent want you don’t need

 We all have clutter in our homes that we could sell.
 Taking the time to sell those old clothes and books gathering dust could earn you some money to fund your travels.
 If you have a car and a property to look after, traveling might be a little harder, although you may be able to loan your car to someone and rent out your home to guest.
-There are also all kinds of other methods of renting things such as letting your driveway or allowing people rent equipment off of you whether it be a musical instrument or a TV.
+There are also all kinds of other methods of renting things such as becoming a vacation rental host, renting your driveway or allowing people rent equipment off of you whether it be a musical instrument or a TV.

 You can also sell items on your travels.
 This might allow you to pack light if you’re traveling – buying and selling clothing as you go, especially if changing climates.

-Many people have made money simply by recording their travels in writing, through photographs or travel blogging.
+Many people have made money simply by recording their travels in writing, through social media promo, photographs or travel blogging.
 Content has to be original and interesting in order to attract attention and then generate money.
+This method takes time, and doesn’t happen over night.
 Alternatively, you may be able to get paid by a pre-existing travel blog or a travel agency.
-There are also affiliate schemes that you may want to consider.
+There are also affiliate plans that you may want to consider joining.
 These involve writing a blog post advertising a company (it could be a travel company or a product) and gaining money from any leads created as a result (if people click on a link from your blog to the company – they may pay you a small percentage).